Dpdl-io/DpdlEngine/README.md

 ### More Dpdl Examples

-You can find more Dpdl examples on the following page:
+You can find more Dpdl code snippet on the following page:
 [Dpdl_Examples.md](https://github.com/Dpdl-io/DpdlEngine/blob/main/Dpdl_Examples.md)

 Or full featured Applications written with Dpdl in the following repository: